thechickennagget/decode-encode-binary/.github/ISSUE_TEMPLATE/bug_report.md

----
-name: Bug report
-about: BUG REPORT TEMPLATE
-title: Bug report
-labels: bug
-assignees: ''

----

 **Describe the bug**

 A clear and concise description of what the bug is.

 **How To Reproduce The Bug**
-Steps to reproduce the behavior:
+Steps to reproduce the bug:
 1.
 2.
 3.